HiGoalV/HiGoalVita/docs/installation_guide.md

 # 📦 Full Installation Guide
-To fully enable all features of **HiGoalV-AIOps**, you need to install the following components:
+To fully enable all features of **HiGoalVita**, you need to install the following components:
 1. 🐍 **HiGoalV Core Engine** (Python backend)
 2. 🐇 **Redis Service** – Redis
 3. 🗃️ **Database** – MySQL, OceanBase, or SQLite